hyperledger-archives/indy-sdk/doc/getting-started/getting-started.md

 **Next, the Steward's agent should get the ownership for the DID that has corresponding NYM transactions with the Steward role on the ledger.**

 The test ledger we use was pre-configured to store some known **Steward** NYMs.
-Also we know **seed** values for the random number generator that were used to generate keys for these NYMs.
-These **seed** values allow us to restore signing keys for these DIDs on the **Steward's** agent side and as a result get the DID ownership.
+Also we know **seed** values for the random number generator that were used to generate keys for this NYMs.
+These **seed** values allow us to restore signing keys for these DIDs on **Steward's** agent side and as result get the DID ownership.

 Libindy has a concept of the **Wallet**.
-The wallet is secure storage for crypto materials like DIDs, keys, etc...
+The wallet is secure storage for crypto materials like DIDs, keys and etc...
 To store the **Steward's** DID and corresponding signkey, the agent should create a named wallet first by calling ``wallet.create_wallet``.
 After this the named wallet can be opened by calling ``wallet.open_wallet``.
 This call returns the wallet handle that can be used to reference this opened wallet in future libindy calls.

-After the wallet is opened we can create a DID record in this wallet by calling ``did.create_and_store_my_did`` that returns the generated DID and verkey part of the generated key.
+After the wallet is opened we can create a DID record in this wallet by calling ``did.create_and_store_my_did`` that returns the generated DID and verkey part of generated key.
 The signkey part for this DID will be stored in the wallet too, but it is impossible to read it directly.

 ```python
   # Steward Agent